-There was no statistically significant difference in the number of myocardial infarctions, severe angina, or acute ischemic cardiac events between the two groups (61-tamoxifen, 59- placebo; RR = 1.04, 95% CI: 0.73-1.49).
+There was no statistically significant difference in the number of myocardial infarctions, severe angina, or acute ischemic cardiac events between the two groups (61 tamoxifen, 59 placebo; RR = 1.04, 95% CI: 0.73 to 1.49).

 No overall difference in mortality (53 deaths in tamoxifen group vs. 65 deaths in placebo group) was present.
 No difference in breast cancer-related mortality was observed (4 deaths in tamoxifen group vs. 5 deaths in placebo group).

 Although there was a non-significant reduction in the number of hip fractures (9 on tamoxifen, 20 on placebo) in the tamoxifen group, the number of wrist fractures was similar in the two treatment groups (69 on tamoxifen, 74 on placebo).
-A subgroup analysis of the P-1 trial, suggests a difference in effect in bone mineral density (BMD) related to menopausal status in patients receiving tamoxifen.
-In postmenopausal women there was no evidence of bone loss of the lumbar spine and hip.
+A subgroup analysis of the trial suggested a difference in effect on bone mineral density (BMD) related to menopausal status in patients receiving tamoxifen.
+In postmenopausal women, there was no evidence of bone loss of the lumbar spine and hip.
 Conversely, tamoxifen was associated with significant bone loss of the lumbar spine and hip in premenopausal women.

-Table 3 summarizes the major outcomes of the NSABP P-1 trial.
-For each endpoint, the following results are presented: the number of events and rate per 1,000 women per year for the placebo and tamoxifen groups; and the relative risk (RR) and its associated 95% confidence interval (CI) between tamoxifen and placebo.
-Relative risks less than 1.0 indicate a benefit of tamoxifen therapy.
-The limits of the confidence intervals can be used to assess the statistical significance of the benefits or risks of tamoxifen therapy.
-If the upper limit of the CI is less than 1.0, then a statistically significant benefit exists.
+Table 8 summarizes the major outcomes of the NSABP P-1 trial.
 For most participants, multiple risk factors would have been required for eligibility.
 This table considers risk factors individually, regardless of other co- existing risk factors, for women who developed breast cancer.
-The 5-year predicted absolute breast cancer risk accounts for multiple risk factors in an individual and should provide the best estimate of individual benefit (See INDICATIONS AND USAGE).
+The 5-year predicted absolute breast cancer risk accounts for multiple risk factors in an individual and should provide the best estimate of individual benefit.